figureland/statekit/README.md

 ![statekit illustration](./docs/statekit-hero.svg)

 **statekit** is a simple toolkit of primitives for building apps and systems driven by data and events.
-Written from scratch in Typescript with no dependencies,
+Written from scratch in Typescript with no dependencies.

 ## Ways to use statekit